SOBotics/Guttenberg/CONTRIBUTING.md

 ### Code style

-It's recommended to use IntelliJ for developing Guttenberg, since the project already contains the neccessary settings for the code style.
+It's recommended to use IntelliJ for developing Guttenberg, since the project already contains the necessary settings for the code style.

 These are the most important guidelines: